preludeorg/test/tests/ca9b22be-93d5-4902-95f4-4bc43a817b73/README.md

 # Will your computer quarantine Colour-Blind malware?

-This test drops a defanged Colour-Blind malware python file, a Remote Access Trojan (RAT) that targets sensitive information such as credentials and personal information from the victim's computer.
+This test drops a defanged Colour-Blind malware python file, a Remote Access Trojan (RAT), that targets sensitive information such as credentials and personal information from the victim's computer.
 Colour-Blind malware was first discovered by researchers from Kroll in March 2023 and has been seen in the Python Package Index (PyPI) being used to deliver Colour-Blind malware via malicious Python packages.
 This test will monitor if any endpoint defense quarantines the malware.

 Example Output:
 ```